 Training days typically consist of a mixture of exercises, role plays, presentations, handouts and discussions, and there is also a family of origin process, where participants explore their own family background.
 Reading is given after each block, rather than in advance, as practice comes before theory.
 The reading given will tend to follow the particular topics introduced on each block, and largely comes in the form of journal articles, which can be accessed online in PDF form, via the Open Dialogue international website.
 Because most of the theory is shared in the form of handouts and presentations during the training, and explored through dialogue in small and large groups, participants can access the theory that they need in order to practice through these means.
 For more detail on the content of the programme, please see below.

 We are very pleased to have such an experienced training team for this programme.
 Anni Haase (Lapland), Richard Armitage (Copenhagen) and Darren Baker (London) will be joining Nick Putman as trainers.
 Further details on the trainers can be found below.

-If you are interested in participating in this programme please submit your application by 30 November 2023.
+If you are interested in participating in this programme please submit your application as soon as possible.

 Please note that this training is also being run online in 2024.
 For further details, see this page.

 Apply for Training